kawrou/RecipEasy-recipe-manager/README.md

 We will be desigining the app by first finding problems with current solutions and discovering features we want to implement for an MVP.

-The features main feature, the "skateboard" to our "car", is a page scaper function that will allow users to input a URL, retrieve the recipe, and have that saved to their profile.
+The main feature, the "skateboard" to our "car", is a page scaper function that will allow users to input a URL, retrieve the recipe, and have that saved to their profile.

 The first major interaction will follow this flow:
 **Sign up -> retrieve recipe -> edit recipe -> see recipe in profile page**

+Once our first goal is met, we will implement the following features:
+A user can edit their saved recipe.
+A user can add their own recipe.
+A user can search filter their recipes based on keywords / tags A user can see the nutritional value for each recipe.

 ## TechStack
 -MERN